bbc/a11y-tests-web/CONTRIBUTING.md

 # Contributing

+This repo is **public**, avoid including any internal company URLs in issues and PRs.

 ## Submitting changes

 If you'd like to add your own config for your team, or contribute to this repo in some other way...